What's my electricity meter number?

 Where and how do I top up my electricity meter?

 You can top up at any shop or Post Office with the Payzone or PayPoint signs.
 Look out for shops with the sign in their windows.
 A lot of small, local shops can do this for you or convenience stores like Tesco Local.
+Find out more about prepayment meters top up.

 Where is my electricity meter?